 An Innovative Education

 Our Engineering courses in the Minot, Bismarck and Dickinson region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
 Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 Calling all Budding Engineers

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Here’s what our Engineering programs in the Minot, Bismarck and Dickinson region include:
+Our Engineering programs in the Minot, Bismarck and Dickinson region include:

-- A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.
+- A 21st century education designed to equip your child with STEM skills.

-- A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.
+- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.